SystemsApproach/ops/arch.rst

-This is because, while each ACE site usually corresponds to a physical cluster built out of bare-metal components, each of the SD-Core CP subsystems shown in :numref:`Figure %s <fig-aether>` is actually deployed as a logical Kubernetes cluster on a commodity cloud.
+This is because, while each ACE site usually corresponds to a physical cluster built out of bare-metal components, each of the SD-Core CP subsystems shown in :numref:`Figure %s <fig-aether>` is actually deployed in a logical Kubernetes cluster on a commodity cloud.
 The same is true for AMP.
 Aether’s centralized components are able to run in Google Cloud Platform, Microsoft Azure, and Amazon’s AWS.
-They also run as an emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on a laptop.
+They also run as an emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptop.

 .. [#] Confusingly, Kubernetes adopts generic terminology, such as
        “cluster” and “service”, and gives it very specific meaning.
 In